brettwooldridge/HikariCP/README.md

 should be a query that takes very little processing by the database (eg. "VALUES 1").  **See the ``jdbc4ConnectionTest`` property for a more efficent alive test.**  One of either this property or ``jdbc4ConnectionTest`` must be specified.  *Default: none*

-:watch:``connectionTimeout``<br/>
-This property controls the maximum number of milliseconds that a client (that's you) will wait for a connection from the pool.
-If this time is exceeded without a connection becoming available, a SQLException will be thrown.  *Default: 30000 (30 seconds)*

-:arrow_right:``dataSource``<br/>
-This property is only available via programmatic configuration.
-This property allows you to directly set the instance of the ``DataSource`` to be wrapped by the pool, rather than having HikariCP construct it via reflection.
-When this property is specified, the ``dataSourceClassName`` property and all DataSource-specific properties will be ignored.
-*Default: none*

 :abc:``dataSourceClassName``<br/>
 This is the name of the ``DataSource`` class provided by the JDBC driver.
 Consult the